Dog Walking & Training Blog

 3. Various cues training

 This could be either practising new cues or revising the old ones.
-The activitiy stimulates dogs by not only engaging their bodies but brains while they learn and perform.
-Some useful exercices could include hand targeting, practicing recall, staying until released, sitting until released, loose lead walking or heel walking or more advanced ones, such as weaving through legs or changing directions on cues.
+The activity stimulates dogs by not only engaging their bodies but brains while they learn and perform.
+Some useful exercises could include hand targeting, practicing recall, staying until released, sitting until released, loose lead walking or heel walking or more advanced ones, such as weaving through legs or changing directions on cues.

 4. Frisbee or ball retrieving

 It is critical to warm up before participating in this activity to prevent injuries.
 Also, checking if the surface is safe to play on is crucial, avoiding any loose, slippery ground or thorny bushes.
-As this exercice often poses strain on canine joints and muscles, it is advisable to limit it to only an occassional game and avoid it with puppies or elderly dogs.
-Aditionally, if played too often, it may lead to a ball obsessed dog, which is no fun at all.
-However, as an occassional enrichment activity in a safe environment for dogs that love chasing and retrieving this may be a real treat.
+As this exercise often poses strain on canine joints and muscles, it is advisable to limit it to only an occasional game and avoid it with puppies or elderly dogs.
+Additionally, if played too often, it often leads to overly aroused and stressed dogs, which is no fun at all.
+However, as an occasional enrichment activity in a safe environment for dogs that love chasing and retrieving this may be a real treat.

 5. Exposining to a variety of environments